 A listener is a logical entity that checks for incoming connection requests by using the port, protocol, host, and IP address.
 When you configure the listener, you must enter values for these that match the corresponding values in the incoming request on the gateway.

 When you create an application gateway by using the Azure portal, you also create a default listener by choosing the protocol and port for the listener.
 You can choose whether to enable HTTP2 support on the listener.
 After you create the application gateway, you can edit the settings of that default listener (appGatewayHttpListener) or create new listeners.

 When you create a new listener, you choose between basic and multi-site.

 If you want all of your requests (for any domain) to be accepted and forwarded to backend pools, choose basic.
 Learn how to create an application gateway with a basic listener.

-If you want to forward requests to different backend pools based on the host header or hostname, choose multi-site listener, where you must also specify a hostname that matches with the incoming request.
+If you want to forward requests to different backend pools based on the host header or host names, choose multi-site listener, where you must also specify a host name that matches with the incoming request.
 This is because Application Gateway relies on HTTP 1.1 host headers to host more than one website on the same public IP address and port.
 To learn more, see hosting multiple sites using Application Gateway.